Grayul/Search4/README.md

 # Short and Sweet Explanation
 <br>
 // A script that uses web servers response to check whether on a particular sites link it shows 404 or 200 response If it’s 200 then it means the site gave some information, it’s OK.
-That means the username om the site exits.
+That means the username on the site exits.
 And if 404, then the username doesn’t exist on that particular site .\\
 <br>
 <br>